kmsignix/zoom-jet-packs/README.md

 This demonstrates a way to configure text tagging in a flexible, JSON-like manner.
 The functions **sx_element_text_tag_field_create** and **sx_element_text_tag_signature_create** construct the XML object from this data structure, as needed by the **SubmitDocument** call.

-### Digital Dashboard
+### Digital Billboard
-**Digital Dashboard** is a SIGNiX feature to provide a call to action for signers once they have completed signing documents.
+**Digital Billboard** is a SIGNiX feature to provide a call to action for signers once they have completed signing documents.
 This is ideal for an upsell to additional products and services, or to point the user to relevant information or the next step in a process.
 The call to action can be configured per transaction type, per signer and per transaction.

-The Flex API includes documentation on the Digital Dashboard feature.
+The Flex API includes documentation on the Digital Billboard feature.

 In this project, there are two calls to action configured: one for the lease manager and one for the lessee.
 The specification of each call to action is in the JSON-like object that defines information on each of the signers - specifically within the **call_to_action** object, which is a part of each items of the signers list.